Evaluations of topological Tutte polynomials: Introduction

 This identity completes a result of Aigner, from \cite{Ai97}, in which it was shown that $\chi(G^*;k)\leq P(G;k)$, for all $k\in \mathbb{N}$, and extends the version in \cite{EMMb} from plane graphs to all embedded graphs.
 We give a similar identity for the ribbon graph and Tutte polynomials (see Corollary~\ref{t.interp2a}).
 We also give a number of new combinatorial evaluations of, and identities for, the ribbon graph polynomial $R(G)$ including a reformulation of the Four Colour Theorem (Section~\ref{ss.argp}).

 Many of the results mentioned so far rely on an identity connecting $P(G^*)$ and $R(G^{\times})$, which arose from the twisted duality relation for the transition polynomial from \cite{EMMa}.
 In Section~\ref{s.tp} we present a family of connections that is obtained instead by considering tensor products of embedded graphs.
 If $G$ and $H$ are abstract or embedded graphs, then, roughly speaking, the tensor product of $G\otimes H$ is obtained by replacing each edge of $G$ with a copy of $H-e$.
 In \cite{Bry82}, Brylawski showed how the Tutte polynomial of $G\otimes H$ can be written in terms of the Tutte polynomial of its tensor factors.
 Brylawski's result was extended to $R(G)$ in \cite{HM}.
 In Theorem~\ref{t.tensor}, our third central result, we give a tensor product formula for the transition polynomial, expressing $Q(G\otimes H)$ in terms of $Q(G)$.
-This leads to a new family of identities relating the $P(G)$ and $R(G)$, and to new interpretations of these polynomials.
+This leads to a new family of identities relating the $P(G)$ and $R(G)$, and to new interpretations of these polynomials, and to connections with some results of Jaeger from \cite{Ja88}.